US Crossbow Regulations

 Crossbows are legal for qualifying archers with a permanent non-operable upper extremity impairment.
 An application must be completed by a licensed Physician and submitted by the hunter to the Washington Department of Fish and Wildlife for consideration.
 Crossbows must have a minimum draw weight of 125-pounds and a working safety.
 Retractable broadheads are not legal.
 Crossbows with a scope are legal during modern firearm season within “restricted areas”.

 Full-inclusion of crossbows in archery seasons except Logan, McDowell, Mingo, & Wyoming County.
 However, Class Y/YY holders may still use crossbows in these counties during the archery seasons.

-Legal in all of Archery Season - effective 2014 Seasons (will be reviewed in August 2019).
+Legal in all of Archery Season - effective 2014 Seasons.

 Crossbows legal during archery seasons; Must have 90-pound minimum draw weight, minimum draw length of 14-inches and shoot a minimum 16-inch bolt.